 We track the progress of all children using the school tracker.
 We track progress in English, Maths and Science.
 We also carry out in-class assessments.
 If relevant, we may assess children for dyslexic tendencies.

-The children’s progress is monitored by the SLT and class teacher along with the progress of all pupils.
+The children’s progress is monitored by the headteacher and class teacher along with the progress of all pupils.
 In addition to this the Inclusion Lead checks progress on the tracker and discusses progress towards outcomes with the class teacher.

 What would my child expect to receive if they are in receipt of Free School Meals, in a service family or are in local authority care?

 All schools receive additional funding for students in the above three categories.
 This is called pupil premium.
 This funding is issued to try to help students reach their full potential.
 For children with Special Educational Needs or Disabilities this may be used to help students to narrow their learning gaps and input intervention to overcome any learning barriers.
-As most pupils who qualify for pupil premium do not have SEN we may spend it other ways that benefit children in school.
+As most pupils who qualify for pupil premium do not have SEN we may spend it other ways that benefit the children in school.
 See list of interventions/support we offer paid for by this funding in Pupil Premium section of our website.

 What is the Local Offer?